mrinalsardar/tulona/README.rst

 ``tulona compare``

+and it will run all the `compare` tasks defined in the `task_config` section.
+From our example project config file above, it will run 2 `compare` tasks.

+Also setting up `task_config` can be greatly benificial as you can set up different instance of same/different tasks with different config to execute in one go with the `run` command.

-Please look at the sample project config from above to understand how to use `source_map` property.
+Please look at the sample project config from above to understand how to set up `task_config` property.

 For debug level log, add `-v` or `--verbose` flag along with any command.
 For example: